-Userpilot integrates with other popular apps in your tool stack, allowing you to have all the information you need on hand right when you need it so you can focus on flows and not switching and fumbling between apps and devices or documenting data in excel sheets that get messy and lost.
+Userpilot integrates with other popular apps in your tool stack, allowing you to have all the information you need on hand right when you need it so you can focus on flows and not switch and fumble between apps and devices or document data in Excel sheets that get messy and lost.

 With our Userpilot integrations, we are simply facilitating links between our product and other apps (ones you most likely use daily!).
 Such links allow you to convert and send Userpilot flows data to become compatible with other products and services in your own tech stack.

-Simply put, integration is how everything (e.g., apps, products, APIs, devices) connect, allowing you and your team to be more efficient, productive, and agile.
+Simply put, integration is how everything (e.g., apps, products, APIs, devices) connects, allowing you and your team to be more efficient, productive, and agile.